 Naturally, it can be more concerning for parents if your child is travelling alone, not just in terms of safety and security but also because it’s always good to have some company.

-At Euroventure, we generally use the same selection of hostels in each city.
+At Euroventure, we generally use the same selection of trusted partner hostels in each city.
 So even when you’re travelling solo the chances are you’ll be sharing a hostel with other Euroventure customers – and often even a dorm!
 Loads of our customers make lifelong friends this way, and it’s also an added security blanket which makes it easier to meet other travellers.
-If your son or daughter is travelling alone and wants to see who else will be away at the same time, direct them to our Facebook group, where travellers can link up prior to their departure and share tips of things to see and do in each city.
+If your son or daughter is travelling alone and wants to see who else will be away at the same time, direct them to the Euroventure Hub, where travellers can link up prior to their departure and share tips of things to see and do in each city.

-The routes our trips follow are standard tourist routes across Europe, operated by National and regional rail and coach companies.
+The routes our trips follow are standard tourist routes across Europe, operated by national and regional rail and coach companies.
 Locals in these areas are no strangers to foreign travellers and most people will speak some English and be able to help, but we also include language guides for each country so that our customers can point out their questions in any language!